by Madeline Bocaro ©

 She was one of the coolest chicks of all time.
 Beautiful and cunning, seductive yet evil, hero and heroine, spy and soldier.
 Yoshiko Kawashima a.k.a.
-Eastern Jewel had it all, and died with nothing.
-Her effortless manipulation of gender, seductive charm, and clever spy tactics elevated her to power, riches and fame in Japan and China.
+Eastern Jewel had it all, but died with nothing.
+Her effortless manipulation of gender, her seductive charm and clever spy tactics elevated her to power, riches and fame in Japan and in China.
 A life of espionage, debauchery and political intrigue ensued – and Yoshiko wore all of her uniforms proudly.
 In 1948 Kawashima was tried, imprisoned and executed as a traitor by the Republic of China.

-Princess Aisin Gioro Xianyu, a.k.a.
-Jin Bihui 金壁辉 (1907 – 1948) was the 14th daughter born to Manchu Prince Su of the Quing Dynasty in Beijing.
+She was born Princess Aisin Gioro Xianyu, a.k.a.
+Jin Bihui 金壁辉 (1907 – 1948) – the 14th daughter of Manchu Prince Su of the Quing Dynasty in Beijing (who fathered 38 children).
 As her family name Aisin Gioro suggests, she is a relative of the last Chinese emperor Pu Yi, a member of the Ch’ing Imperial House.
-Although she was born Chinese, she was raised in Japan, and became a spy for the Japanese.
+Although she was born Chinese, she was raised in Japan and became a spy for the Japanese.

 At the age of six, (two years after the fall of the Ch’ing dynasty and the Forbidden City in 1912), Jin Bihui was adopted by her father’s Japanese friend Naniwa Kawashima, an espionage agent for a Japanese spy network in Manchuria.
 She was raised as a Japanese in Nagano, and took the Japanese name Kawashima Yoshiko 川島芳子 (Eastern Jewel).
 As a pawn of her father and his friend, she had an elite yet corrupt education – part of a political plan to enable her to take part in the restoration of the Ch’ing Empire and revival of her family’s Manchu dynasty.